Ostheer/IBM4610_bot/README.md

-# SnapFax: Making faxing trendy again (IBM4610_bot)
+# 💯🔥SnapFax✅💯⚡️⚡️: Making faxing trendy again (IBM4610_bot)

 Telegram bot and Windows scripts to automatically print text messages in Telegram on an IBM SureMark receipt printer.
 This version of the SureMark 4610 unfortunately only has USB and a proprietary protocol, so it doesn't work natively on Linux.
 Therefore, the only way to get it to print anything is using some windows 16-bit executable.

 I had an old crappy Windows Tablet lying around collecting dust, so I repurposed it.

-Now it's a crappy tablet printing Word 2003 documents via Telegram Running Windows XP in Virtualbox on Arch Linux!
+Now it's a crappy tablet printing Word 2007 documents via Telegram Running Windows XP in Virtualbox on Arch Linux!

 | The printer | The tablet | Samples |